mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 bug.
 Finally vanquishing some pernicious issue that's vexed the team for weeks.
 (And when it's a production-only issue involving concurrency, scaling and locks, it's incredibly satisfying to figure it out!)
-There's definitely a seratonin hit from launching new features, too.
+There's definitely a serotonin hit from launching new features, too.
 Seeing the code you've been working on for months hit production at last and work just right is an awesome experience.